-- Action MO-9.3 Capital Improvement Plan.
-Include and address sidewalk improvements in the Capital Improvements Program. - Action MO-9.4 Maintenance.
-Continue the City's sidewalk maintenance program to ensure that sidewalks are adequately maintained and free of obstructions.
+Action MO-9.4 Maintenance.
+Continue the City's sidewalk maintenance program to ensure that sidewalks are adequately maintained and free of

 The Safety and Noise Element combines two elements required by State law, the Safety Element and the Noise Element.
 The Safety and Noise Element addresses risks in Capitola to the community's health and safety, identifying potential hazards and providing policies to protect against and mitigate those hazards.